covidatlas/coronadatascraper/README.md

-# coronadatascraper
+# COVID Atlas
-> A crawler that scrapes COVID-19 Coronavirus data from government and curated data sources.
+> COVID Atlas collects local data from around the world into one resource.

 This project exists to scrape, de-duplicate, and cross-check county-level data on the COVID-19 coronavirus pandemic.